ish/restish/docs/html/_sources/templating.txt

             return {'name': 'Tim'}

-templating.page uses the content type passed in by the request so all you need to do is provide a templat in the decorator and the arguments in the return.
+templating.page uses the content type passed in by the request so all you need to do is provide a template in the decorator and the arguments for the template in the return dictionary.

 Template Default Variables
 ==========================

-Quite often you will write your own functions or supply default variables to use within your template (possibly a set of site urls).
+Quite often you will write your own functions or want supply default variables to use within your template (possibly a set of site urls).
 This can be set up within the ``<project>/lib/templating.py`` by overriding the args method of the Rendering class.